 That difference is brought about by the high quality of raw materials used on the jacket as well as the time-consuming craftsmanship and design process of each particular jacket.

 How does that tie into our processes?
 Let me explain.

 You see, most entrepreneurs when starting a fashion business in Kenya would look at the market, see what’s available in terms of price, and then try to cater to a large percentage of that market.
 Which is why unique menswear in Nairobi is virtually impossible to find.
 Everything they do would be dictated by the mass market they are aiming for.
 And since costs must remain low for more of the mass market to buy, cheaper, low-quality fabric is used.
 Cheaper, faster low-quality processes are undertaken, etc… Everything has to be below a particular price so that a profit is still generated at the eventual low selling price.

-How do we at King Sidney do it?
-First, we are in love with jackets, and that’s why we chose them.
-There is no hopping from one perceived opportunity to another, just jackets.
-And secondly, we start with the thought, “what is the absolutely best jacket we can make?” and then details such as pricing come long after the jacket is complete.
+How do we do it at King Sidney?
+We start with the thought, “what is the absolute best jacket we can make?” and then details such as pricing come after the jacket is complete.
 Our focus is on the painstaking craftsmanship process.
 While most jackets can be produced in a day or so, it takes us the same amount of time just to make our buttonholes.

 We’re going to go with the hand-painted savannah jacket.

 The story of how this unique menswear piece came about is interesting.
 I was in a fabric store and saw the fabric you see on the pocket square above.
 I liked the monochromatic leafy print.
 I’m a fan of the strong contrast provided by a combination of black and white, both next to each other as well as against the King’s skin provided he is not too dark-skinned.

 Anyway, I see the fabric, buy a small piece that will serve as a pocket square for one of our King Sidney jackets one day, and keep it aside.